AriRice/Leiothlypis_first_chapter/README.md

 4. Run both parts of Step 04 in interactive sessions, then transfer tree and stats files to local computer for plotting.

 5. Plot trees in Figtree (instructions not included here)

-6. Plot windowed stats in R (script not included here...yet)
+6. Plot windowed stats in R (script not included here)

 # TWISST (For weighting topologies and plotting tree discordance across windows)
-1.
+1. Make a folder for TWISST within the phylostats folder and copy "Leiothlypis_50kbp.trees.gz" into here (the output

+2. Download the python script for TWISST and put it somewhere (I put it in my home directory).
+3.

+4. Run the "TWISST command" in an interactive session within

 # Treemix
 I didn't put any methods on Github because it was very straightforward and ultimately didn't tell me anything.